Can PwC survive its Oscars flub — and subsequent Twitter mockery?

 "This, fundamentally, isn't that difficult a task.
 You just had to get the right name in the right envelope and hand it to the right person," said Tim Calkins, clinical professor of marketing at Northwestern University's Kellogg School of Management.

+Related: Oscars Screwup Gives 'Moonlight's' Best Picture Award to 'La La Land'

-PwC almost would have been better off if they were facing a legitimate scandal in accounting or auditing, he noted.
+PwC almost would have been better off if it were facing a legitimate scandal in accounting or auditing, he noted.

 "An accounting mistake is very bad, but the only people who hear about those usually are business executives and a few investors [and] that's fundamentally very complicated stuff… This is different," Calkins said.